3rd grade, 85 lbs.

 12.2.11 Lakewood – Lakewood High School, Jeffco Open School, Option with Wheat Ridge – Jefferson High School

 12.2.12 Mountain – Evergreen High School, Conifer High School, Clear Creek High School, Platte Canyon High School

 12.2.14 North Metro – Thornton High School, Mountain Range High School, Horizon High School, & Skyview High School

 12.2.15 Rocky Mountain - Prairie View High school, District 14

 12.2.16 South West – Littleton High School, Heritage High School, Arapahoe High School, Lincoln High School, Sheridan High School, Option with Bear Creek - Kennedy High School

 12.2.17 Westminster – Standley Lake High School, Westminster High School

-12.2.18 Wheat Ridge - Wheat Ridge High School, Option with Lakewood - Jefferson High School
+12.2.18 Wheat Ridge – Wheat Ridge High School, North High School, Jefferson High School option with Lakewood,

 12.3 OPTION AREAS: Youths living in option areas that have never participated in the JMFA program, may choose one of the option areas as their home area.
 Once he/she has placed for that area, it will be considered their home area.

 13.1 All Coaches (Head and Assistant), Team Managers and Team Mom’s, must consent to and pass a background check.